-(U of Houston: \$133,494.00; St. Ed's Univ.: \$68,260.00)
+(U of Houston: \$133,494.00; St. Ed's University: \$68,260.00)

 This project addresses the 2020-2021 Texas Air Quality Research Program Priority Area of Monitoring Ozone in Galveston Bay and Offshore.
-The project aims to deploy two small automated sampling systems on commercial boats operating in Galveston Bay (Larry Willis, commercial shrimper) and the offshore waters adjacent to Galveston Island (Ryan Marine Services, crew launch boat operator) to collect routine measurements of O3 and meteorology, including boundary layer height, during May-September 2020 through a collaboration with the University of Houston (UH) and St. Edward's University (SEU).
+The project aims to deploy two small automated sampling systems on commercial boats operating in Galveston Bay (Larry Willis, commercial shrimper) and the offshore waters adjacent to Galveston Island (Ryan Marine Services, crew launch boat operator) to collect routine measurements of O3 and meteorology, including boundary layer height, during May-September 2020 [possible change in date, pending modification to task order] through a collaboration with the University of Houston (UH) and St. Edward's University (SEU).
 A third boat, owned and operated by UH, will be utilized for special studies in Galveston Bay as well as for launches of up to 20 ozonesondes to examine vertical profiles of O3 and confirm ceilometer measurements of boundary layer height.
 Coupled with 3-D chemical transport modeling, this study will shed light on the conditions and processes that may result in high O3 over the water and subsequent impacts on the HGB urban area.